Tuesday, August 30, 2016

 CM: Falcao (Brazil)

 At one point, Falcao was the world's highest paid footballer.
 He played with Internacional at home before becoming the star of Roma in the 1980's, winning the Serie A in 1982-83.
 In 1985, he returned home and played for Sao Paulo.
-For the national team, he was a key player for the fantastic Brazilian of Spain 1982.
+For the national team, he was a key player for the fantastic Brazilian side of 1982 World Cup Finals in Spain.
 He won the Silver Ball in Spain.
 He also went to the World Cup Finals in 1986.

 Falcao